tytydraco/yessleep/out/My_father_and_I_are_starting_to_remember_something_from_long_ago_And_now_were_preparing_to_relive_it.md

 Me - "What the hell are you talking about?"

 Ray then pointed towards my dad.
 Towards the sweater vest he was wearing.
-It looked like something was grabbing.
-He was sitting down, but he was acting as if he were being hoisted above the ground.
+It looked like something was grabbing it.
+He may have been sitting down, but he was acting as if he were being hoisted above the ground.

 Dad - "G-Get off me!
 GET OFF ME, FUCKER!
 JUST LET HER LIVE, PLEASE!"